Homological stability for topological chiral homology of completions: Highly connected bounded charge complexes

-In the following argument we restrict to the case that $\Delta$ is contained in a single boundary component and there is a single bad interval in $\lambda$.
+In the following argument we restrict to the case that $V$ is contained in a single boundary component and there is a single bad interval in $\lambda$.
 Next we suppose that the $k$ punctures $\{p_1,\ldots,p_k\}$ are labeled by a map $c_p: \{p_1,\ldots,p_k\} \to \{1,\ldots,c\}$, called the charge.
-We also pick a second subset $\lambda_c$ of the intervals in the boundary disjoint from the forbidden intervals $\lambda$, which are called the overcharged intervals.
-We denote this triple of labelings, i.e. the collection of forbidden boundary segments $\lambda$, the charge map $c_p$ and the collection of overcharged boundary segments $\lambda_c$, by $c$.
+We also pick a second (possibly empty) subset $\lambda_c$ of the intervals in the boundary disjoint from the forbidden intervals $\lambda$, which are called the overcharged intervals.
+The set of overcharged intervals can be empty, and in the end will be, since they are just a tool in the induction.
+We denote this triple $(\lambda,c_p,\lambda_c)$ of labelings, i.e. the collection of forbidden boundary segments $\lambda$, the charge map $c_p$ and the collection of overcharged boundary segments $\lambda_c$, by $c$.